Struggling to build a LinkedIn network – or receive responses to your messages? The problem might be your headshot.

 It might be time to take another look at that photo.

-The best shots for a LinkedIn photo show only you, without friends, passing vehicles, or your dog taking center stage.
-In fact, the more minimal the background (and the less controversial your attire), the easier it is for your personality to shine through.
+The best shot for a LinkedIn photo should only feature you (with no friends, passing vehicles, or your pet in the background).
+In fact, the more minimal the setting, the easier it is for your personality to shine through.

 In short, your LinkedIn photo is your public face – the one most interviewers, recruiters, and employers will use to make a decision on your fitness for your next job.
 Make sure it represents your personal brand!